neurodsp-tools/neurodsp/CONTRIBUTING.md

 ## Project Scope

-All contributions to the module must be within it's scope.
+All contributions must be within the scope of the module.

 `neurodsp` is a module that collects digital signal processing approaches for neural data that operate on neural time series.
 This includes filtering, spectral estimation, time-frequency analyses, and more.
 The majority of the methods operate on single time-series, though multivariate approaches may be added on a case-by-case basis.